onmagnoliasquare/website/frontend/README.md

 A post can be labeled under a category, have a tag, and have a series, but it will always redirect to the `series` slug.

-A post that has a category or a series accessed from a URL using the `tag/[name]` format will redirect to the category or series slug.
+A post that has a category or a series accessed from a URL using the `tag/[name]` format will redirect to the category or series slug. *this will need to be added soon!*